Bearaby Cotton Napper Weighted Blanket Review

 It does seem to have a calming effect, but I can’t say if it’s the only thing we’d ever need in times of serious stress.
 I think weighted blankets are a good additional tool in times of stress, but they are unlikely to be a cure-all for everyone as there are many different causes and levels of stress, and we don’t all react to stress in the same way.

-How good is the Bearaby weighted blanket for sleep?
+How good is the Bearaby Cotton Napper for sleep?

-There are two questions here: do weighted blankets in general help you sleep?
-If so, would you want to have the Bearaby in your bedroom?
+When it comes to sleep, I think there are two questions to ask: do weighted blankets in general help you sleep?
+If so, would you want to have the Bearaby Cotton Napper in your bedroom?

 The first question is a tricky one to answer.
 My view is that it depends on what’s causing your sleep problems.
-If it’s being too hot in bed, then no, a weighted blanket won’t help – no matter how ‘cooling’ it’s meant to be.
+If it’s being too hot in bed, then a weighted blanket is unlikely to help – no matter how ‘cooling’ it’s meant to be.

 Personally, I like how it feels in bed, but actually much prefer to use it on top of a cotton sheet.
 I don’t know why, but I just prefer the feel of a flat cotton surface on top of me rather than the weave, with its loops and holes.
 Again, it all comes down to personal preference.